-Equality.
-We have published our equality objectives and annual report helping to ensure that all groups in our community have a voice, can be heard and know how we make our decisions.
+Equality - We have published our equality objectives and annual report helping to ensure that all groups in our community have a voice, can be heard and know how we make our decisions.

-Whistle Blowing.
-A confidential reporting hotline is in place to enable internal and external whistle blowing.
+Whistle Blowing - A confidential reporting hotline is in place to enable internal and external whistle blowing.
 Informants are requested to be open in their disclosure, but it is recognised that on occasions informants will wish to remain anonymous.
 There are also processes in place for staff to report through their line managers or East Kent Audit.

-Employment Stability.
-The Employment Stability Group considers all requests to fill staff vacancies.
-The group is chaired by the Director of Governance and supported by the Head of Financial Services and a Human Resources representative.
+Employment Management - The Employment Management Group considers all requests to fill staff vacancies.
+The group is chaired by the Director of Governance and supported by the Head of Financial Services, Head of Communications and Community and an EK Human Resources Advisor.
 Their recommendations are considered by the Head of Paid Service who provides the final decision as to which posts can be filled.

-Partnerships.
-Partnership evaluation criteria have been established to help ensure that all key governance criteria are incorporated into new and existing partnerships.
+Partnerships - Partnership evaluation criteria have been established to help ensure that all key governance criteria are incorporated into new and existing partnerships.